Flexible Covariate Adjustments in Regression Discontinuity Designs

+We generalize the nearest-neighbors standard error from the main text to the local polynomial regression of an arbitrary order $p$.
+Let

-with $\mc R_i$ is the set of $R$ nearest neighbors of unit $i$ in terms of their running variable realization on the respective side of the cutoff.
-Establishing consistency of this standard error requires the following technical assumption on the first stage estimator, which is implied by our main assumptions, for example, if $M_i(\bar\ad)$ is bounded.
+where $\mc R_i$ is the set of $R$ nearest neighbors of unit $i$ in terms of their running variable realization on the respective side of the cutoff.
+Establishing consistency of this standard error requires the following technical assumption on the first-stage estimator, which is implied by our main assumptions, for example, if $M_i(\bar\ad)$ is bounded.

 \begin{assumption} For all $s \in [S]$, it holds that $\Sumn w_{i,v,p}^2(h) \iota_i(\widehat \eta) = o_P( (nh^{1+2v})^{-1})$ for $0 \leq v \leq p$, where

 \end{assumption}